chengzl16/scTGRN/README.md

 ## 5.2 Training and test ATCN model.
 * python script: training.py<br>
 `training.py` uses the 4D input tensor to train and test the ATCN model.
 The training set and test set are randomly divided by 8:2.
-The file path needs to be changed before training and before testing.
+The file path needs to be changed before training and before testing.<br>
 ```
 python training.py
 ```
+File path of the 4D input tensor: datasetName_4D_input_tensors. e.g., mesc1_4D_input_tensors.<br>